2023 information

 What wave am I in?

 Our age group waves are color coded and start heading off at 8:30 am with the Top Notch racers (red) first.
-Click here for the event schedule.
+Check the event schedule.
 After that, waves will be staged and started approximately every 5 minutes in the order below.
-Listen for race announcements throughout the morning provided by Benjamin Kramer:
+Listen for race announcements to be sure you line up with your wave:

  8:30 – Top Notch Women and Men, red bibs.